EugeneCryshtal/SearchExample/README.md

 Simple POJOs with @Entity and @Table annotations is all you need.
 Don't forget to put there getters and setters!

 ##Add Search annotations on your classes:
 Mark the table you want to search with annotation `@Indexed`, and on the fields `@Field`.
-You can also parametrise those annotations with bunch of properties (checkout this [community documentation](https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#_defining_fields_for_indexing)).
+You can also parametrise these annotations with bunch of properties (checkout this [community documentation](https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#_defining_fields_for_indexing)).
 If you want to index the associated columns you have to mark them at parent class by `@InexedEmbedded` and in the associated class the same as common field by `@Field`.

 ### At `User`